elementbound/pygrunt/README.md

 ``python setup.py install``

-You can optionally add ``develop``.
-This way, the actual module will not be installed, instead a link will be created to its source, enabling you to work on the code while testing it.
+If you want to work on the code instead, run

+``python setup.py develop``

 The setup will create a ``pygrunt`` command that you can call from your console.